WindBreaker1/nextjs-blog/README.md

 A full stack blog app using Next.js and MySql.

+## Features

+-

 ## To-Do's

-- [ ] Implement post privacy: public posts can be found by anybody, while private posts are just seen by the original user.
+- [x] Implement post privacy: public posts can be found by anybody, while private posts are just seen by the original user.
-- [ ] When a user deletes their account, delete their posts, as well.
+- [ ] When a user deletes their account, delete their posts and comments, as well.
+- [ ] Let users import markdown files to create posts.
+- [ ] Implement a 'show password' toggle for password inputs.
+- [ ] Add cookies consent notification.
-- [ ] Host the project on Hostinger to test if the Sql database works.
+- [x] Host the project on Hostinger to test if the Sql database works.
+- [x] Change favicon.
+- [ ] Cookies notification.
 - [ ] Make the tag system look and feel better in posts and creation.
 - [ ] Sanytize HTML content for Markdown renderer to avoid hacks.
 - [ ] Rewrite code with more comments.